zsfelber/nodejs-browscap/README.md

 # nodejs-browscap
 http://browscap.org/ port for nodejs, php is not required

-It's initializing from 'browscap.json' directly, this file is maintained in current nodejs-browscap package.
+It's initializing from 'browscap.json' directly, this file is maintained regularly in nodejs-browscap package.

 Current version information :
 ```